1973-1978 – The Wheeling, Illinois Years.

 Hmm.
 Gotta work on my lines…

-It was not until that fall of 1974, when we ran into each other again when Sandy peeked her head in our band office at London and during the conversation confessed that she had moved to Wheeling over the summer.
+It was not until that fall of 1974 (see details here), when we ran into each other again when Sandy peeked her head in our band office at London and during the conversation confessed that she had moved to Wheeling over the summer.
 According to Sandy’s recollection, I replied, “Great – maybe I’ll give you a call!”
-That night, I got up enough nerve to do just that – asking for a date, and by that weekend we headed for dinner and then we took in the movie, Earthquake.
+That night, I got up enough nerve to do just that – asking for a date, and by that weekend we headed for dinner and a show in downtown Chicago.
+By November, after several dates, we took in the movie, Earthquake.
 It was the mid-1970’s and those disaster-thriller movies with sound-surround was the real rage.
 I’m not sure if it was the movie or just being around Sandy, but I felt the earth move under my feet, and the rest, as they say, is history.

 Now, in one fell swoop, Sandy’s Lutheran background and my Presbyterian roots began to find a real home in the midst of this Spirit-filled, yet gently charismatic church community.
 While the hands raised in worship was a new one on me, and the occasional tongue-speaking was a mystery, I was wooed by the relaxed atmosphere, the loving and caring people, and most of all, the music.
 I had never heard ‘contemporary Christian music’ before and it was so fun to sing these folk songs to the accompaniment of guitars and hand clapping rather than the traditional pipe organ and chancel choir.